cosmos/gaia/UPGRADING.md

 ## Release Binary

-> Please note to use the correct release binary: `v15.0.0`.
+Please use the correct release binary: `v15.0.0`.

 ## Instructions